-A copy of the primary diagnosis pathology report is required to be submitted to the Trial Coordinating Centre.
+An anonymised copy of the primary diagnosis pathology report is required to be submitted to the Trial Coordinating Centre unless restricted by GDPR compliance.

 6.2 Wide Local Excision Procedure

 To ensure quality assurance and maintain protocol integrity, each participating institution is required to perform the WLE in strict adherence with the procedure described in this protocol.
 The flowchart below (figure 2) and appendices IVa and b depicts the WLE process.